Skip to content

 async with connect_async() as commands:

-rowcount = await commands.execute_async("delete from task where id = ?id?", param={"id": 1})
+rowcount = await commands.execute_async("delete from task where id = ?id?", params={"id": 1})

 print(rowcount)